capactio/capact/docs/tutorial/content-creation/README.md

         verbs: [ "get" ]

   # We can also define additional output TypeInstances, which our Implementation creates.
-  # This is needed to build the dependency graph, so Voltron can properly handle updates and rollbacks
-  # of these TypeInstances.
-  additionalOutput:
+  # You can use in case your Implementation creates some additional resources,
+  # which are not mentioned in the Interface, but have to be managed by Voltron.
+  #additionalOutput:
-    typeInstances:
+  #  typeInstances:
-      confluence-helm-release:
-        typeRef:
-          path: cap.type.helm.chart.release
-          revision: 0.1.0
-      database:
+  #    some-additional-resource:
-        typeRef:
+  #      typeRef:
-          path: cap.type.postgresql.database
+  #        path: cap.type.instance
-          revision: 0.1.0
+  #        revision: 0.1.0

   # We specify which TypeInstances are uploaded to OCH as TypeInstances, along with theirs relations.
-  # We need to Specify here both required and optional output TypeInstances for a given manifest.
+  # We can specify here both required and optional output TypeInstances for a given manifest.
+  # You can also specify TypeInstances, which are defined in voltron-outputTypeInstances in steps.
   # If a given Argo artifact is not mentioned here, it won't be created in OCH as TypeInstance.
   outputTypeInstanceRelations:
       confluence-config: